natir/blog/_posts/2018-04-04-long-reads-overlaper-compare.md

 Overlapper tools behave quite similarly, but on real pacbio datasets[^fn1], sensibility, precision, and the set of overlaps found across tools can be very different.
 Such a difference can also exist between two versions of the same tool.

-Comparison of overlappers based on a quantitative measurement (sensitivity, precision) is useful but isn't perfect: two tools with the same sensitivity for a given set could still detect a different set of overlaps, see e.g. mhap and Minimap for the nanopore set.
+Comparison of overlappers based on a quantitative measurement (sensitivity, precision) is useful but isn't perfect: two tools with the same sensitivity for a given set could still detect a different set of overlaps, see e.g. mhap and minimap2 for the nanopore set.

 Some publications use quality of error-correction, or results of genome assembly, as quality metrics to compare overlappers.
 It's a good idea but correction and assembly tools make additional choices in the overlaps they keep, and it's not easy to relate assembly or error-correction imperfections and wrong or missed overlaps.